openshift-pipelines/pipelines-as-code/INSTALL.md

 # Installation Guides

 In order to install and use Pipelines-as-Code, you need to
-* Install the Pipeline-as-Code infrastructure on your cluster
+* Install the Pipelines-as-Code infrastructure on your cluster
-* Create a Pipeline-as-Code GitHub App on your GitHub account or organization
+* Create a Pipelines-as-Code GitHub App on your GitHub account or organization
-* Configure Pipeline-as-Code on your cluster to access the GitHub App
+* Configure Pipelines-as-Code on your cluster to access the GitHub App

 Here is a video walkthrough of the install process :